Rows logoRows4.2

 Frequently Asked Questions

-Can Rows edit videos like Descript?+
+Can Rows edit video or audio like Descript?+

 Which tool has better AI capabilities?+